Our Mission in Maine

 and restore Maine’s coldwater fisheries and their watersheds.

-Our mission is to conserve, protect and restore Maine’s coldwater fisheries and their watersheds.
 We do this with five Maine chapters and about 1500 member-volunteers, through on-the-ground restoration projects, advocacy for the waters we love, and education.
 Maine is home to the nation’s last Atlantic salmon, the last native landlocked salmon and to more than 97% of the nation’s native and wild brook trout ponds.

 From the removal of dams on the Kennebec and Penobscot River’s to surveys of remote beaver ponds for native brook trout that deserve protection, Maine TU volunteers are working for our waters and fish.
 To keep our programs flourishing and our waters healthy we need your support.